VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 ```

 This will put the the specified system's queries in cache.
 In this case calling the `Cacheable()` methods won't be necessary.
 If you specify the `Cacheable()` method, its setting will override this global setting.
 If you want to exclude some of the queries from this global cache, apply the `NotCacheable()` method to them.
+Also you can skip caching some of the defined DbContexts using `SkipCachingDbContexts()` method.

 ## Skip caching of some of the queries